Things to See & Do in Largs

-The good news is, you’re already on the route as you exit the Isle of Cumbrae to Largs ferry.
-A quick left turn will take you to a lovely, pebbled beach as well as the promenade lined with palm trees.
+Using the Largs ferry terminal as a starting point, a quick turn up the coast will take you to a lovely, pebbled beach as well as the promenade lined with palm trees.
 Here you can also see ‘Magnus the Viking’ or grab an ice cream from Nardini’s.

-Most of the walk, however, can be found by turning right as you come off the ferry.
+Most of the walk, however, can be found by heading south.
 As you make your way over to the marina, make sure to take in those views.
 There’s plenty of nice spots to stop including the many colourful benches, large grass areas, parks, and a lovely sandy bay.

 Make sure to keep an eye out for the Largs War Memorial and the Pencil Monument along the way!